Decolonising the Curriculum: A Teacher's Guide

 Content refers to what is taught.
 This includes the texts, historical figures, scientists, mathematicians, and events that appear on the timetable.
 Content change is the most visible and often the easiest starting point.
 You can audit who appears in your reading lists, your history units, and your science lessons.

 Pedagogy refers to how it is taught.
-This includes the classroom methods you use and the kind of thinking you ask pupils to do.
+This includes the classroom methods you use and the kind of thinking you ask learners to do.
 A decolonising pedagogy does not simply add diverse content to a teacher-led lecture.
-It invites pupils to question sources, consider perspectives, and examine whose point of view frames a given account.
+It invites learners to question sources, consider perspectives, and examine whose point of view frames a given account.
 Dialogic pedagogy and critical literacy are natural partners here.

 Epistemology refers to whose ways of knowing are valued.
 This is the deepest level and the one most schools do not yet reach.
 It asks: do we treat Western scientific method as the only valid form of inquiry?
 Do we treat academic writing as the only legitimate way to demonstrate knowledge?
 Oral traditions, collective knowledge-making, and non-linear ways of organising information are knowledge practices too.